rasprague/m8c-piboy/README.md

 # m8c-piboy

 Changes (hacks) to the [m8c M8 tracker client](https://github.com/laamaa/m8c) for use on the PiBoy DMG.
-Tested on Raspberry Pi 3 B+ and the official RetroPie distribution.
+Tested on Raspberry Pi 3 B+, reported working on the Raspberry Pi 4, and the official RetroPie distribution.

 Let's all enjoy the M8 software in a GameBoy style, while we wait for the official M8 hardware!